Burntab78/Bryan.Burnett.github.io/README.md

 oh_no_the_sql from DAD 220: Intro to SQL

+# Narratives:

+# Artifact One: (Software Desigh and Engineering / Algorithms and Data Structure) from IT-140: Intro to Scripting

+# 1. Briefly describe the artifact.
+What is it?
+When was it created?
+The first artifact I have chosen to enhance is the ATM.py program I created in the SNHU IT140: Intro to Scripting course.
+This program was a Python program that performed three things; deposit, withdraw, and show balance.
+There was no security, nor any way to determine the account the user was in.
+It was very simple and basic.
+It taught me how to assign values and define objects.
+It taught me the difference between float and integer values.
+I learned to create functions and very simple if/else loops.
+The program taught me to logically approach the design concept to not have conflicts within the simple construct of the choices.
+This was rudimentary programming at best.
+I have since learned that there are much more appropriate ways of writing a program that encompass secure, efficient algorithms and data structure.

+# 2. Justify the inclusion of the artifact in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcase your skills and abilities in software development?
+How was the artifact improved?
+The ATM.py program was selected to become part of my ePortfolio because it demonstrates growth from zero programming to a functioning, useful program with security, logic, algorithms, and thoughtful engineering behind the data structures.
+The enhanced structure of the loops and functions demonstrate an understanding of fail-safe testing, and fundamental logic regarding secure coding.
+The more robust algorithm demonstrates a thought in design and structure.
+The ATM program was improved by creating a way for the user to select the account, secured with a PIN, from a data repository separate from the ATM program itself, but as a file accompanying it for space and real-world security concerns.

+# 3. Reflect on the process of enhancing and/or modifying the artifact.
+What did you learn as you were creating it and improving it?
+What challenges did you face?
+The challenges upon enhancing this artifact were designing the software to meet a better user experience, while also making the code secure.
+I struggled with building a better loop structure, and algorithm, but I learned that I could utilize get/set methods to better equip the data repository to do some of the work in the ATM program.
+I also implemented try and except clauses in the algorithm to ensure no overflows and break points to prevent endless loops.
+This all came together to make a vastly improved program.
+The feedback I received from the Professor helped enlighten me to realize that I was not making notes for just me.
+I was poorly commenting my code, and writing ambiguous messages displayed by the code.
+Upon implementing the necessary changes, the program was much improved, and far more readable and understandable.
+The output messages were also imporved and clear.

+# Artifact two: (Database) from SNHU DAD-220: Intro to SQL.

+# 1. Briefly describe the artifact.
+What is it?
+When was it created?
+The artifact I have chosen to enhance for the database requirement is the ‘oh_no_the_sql’ file, from SNHU DAD-220: Intro to SQL.
+Initially, this was a database of flights and customers where the class was to create the database, enter the information, make additions to it, and remove data from it.
+These were initially documented as screenshots, as it is a query language.
+I have gone a little further upon recreating this database, by exploring a couple more advanced techniques.
+I have utilized the “EXCEPT”, and “UNION” commands.
+I have shown multiple examples of the code and its execution in the fourth paragraph covering the database section.

+# 2. Justify the inclusion of the artifact in your ePortfolio.
+Why did you select this item?
+What specific components of the artifact showcase your skills and abilities in software development?
+How was the artifact improved?
+The ‘oh_no_the_sql’ file was necessary to demonstrate the ability to create, remove, and modify data from the database.
+Recreating this outside of the Codio learning environment helped to demonstrate creativity, resourcefulness, an understanding of databases, and querying data from them.
+The artifact was improved by utilizing new techniques to search and display data.
+It was also improved by joining the two tables, as well as removing duplicate entries made in the recreation of this artifact.

+# 3. Reflect on the process of enhancing and/or modifying the artifact.
+What did you learn as you were creating it and improving it?
+What challenges did you face?
+The challenges upon enhancing this artifact were designing the software to make a better user experience, while also making better use of the query language.
+I wanted to explore new techniques and demonstrate what they did.
+This undertaking came with an unexpected challenge as well as trying to improve upon what I had previously accomplished, I now needed to learn how to operate MySQL outside of Codio.
+I was to replicate the MySQL database from the ‘oh_no_the_sql’ file I completed in DAD-220.
+However, I no longer had access to the specific Codio environment for MySQL, but I did still have the files.
+This meant downloading MySQL and getting to work.
+This posed a couple of challenges, as they are not the same interface or nomenclature.
+In attempting to recreate this project, learned how to make a database from the MySQL Workbench.
+This involved going through some tutorials, the Microsoft and MySQL documentation, and a fair bit of trial and error with the date-time format.
+This was something new to learn, and I'm very pleased to say the database works, as do the queries I intended to showcase.
+Utilizing the standards of security and coding, I searched and parsed only what was vital to the project.
+The feedback I received from the Professor helped enlighten me to realize that I was not making notes for just me.
+I was poorly commenting my code.
+Upon implementing the necessary changes, the program was much improved, and far more readable and understandable.

 # Code Review:
 Can be found at Github or a faster way to view on YouTube: